awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

   Advertised routes come from the route table that's associated with the Connect attachment\.

   This quota cannot be increased\.
++ Number of static route for a prefix to a single attachment: 1

 ## Transit gateway attachments<a name="attachments-quota"></a>
 + Total number of transit gateway attachments per transit gateway: 5,000